gcpjedi/google-k8s-workshop-v2/modules/13-secure-container-images.md

       --pgp-key-fingerprint="${FINGERPRINT}"
     ```

-1. Verify the attestation.
+1. Verify the attestation

     ```shell
     gcloud beta container binauthz attestations list \
         --attestor=$ATTESTOR --attestor-project=$PROJECT_ID
     ```

-1. Start the sample application again.
+1. Start the sample application again

     > Note: that this time you need to reference the image with the SHA256 sum instead of the tag, like this: `https://gcr.io/project-altoros-workshop/sample-k8s-app:1dd9b5827cc3da6db2b89d8d0a4bc5d4c1caa98a5efba62da61bfd206ce03af3`

-    This time the application should run correctly.
+    This time the application should run correctly

-1. Start the backend Pod.
+1. Start the backend Pod

-1. Create attestation for the MySQL image and run the `db` Pod by yourself.
+1. Create attestation for the MySQL image and run the `db` Pod by yourself

-## Clean up
+## Clean Up

-After doing these exercises, delete the cluster to free the resources.
+After doing these exercises, delete the cluster to free the resources

 ```shell
 gcloud beta container clusters delete \